davidgilbertson/react-recollect/README.md

 - Maps (see limitations below)
 - Sets (see limitations below)

-Recollect will not monitor mutations to any other non-primitives.
-For example:
+Recollect will store, but not monitor attempted mutations to other objects.
+For
+example:

 - `store.date = new Date()` is fine.
 - `store.date.setDate(7)` will not trigger an update.
 - `store.uIntArray = new Uint8Array([3, 2, 1])` is fine.
 - `store.uIntArray.sort()` will not trigger an update.

+The same applies to `WeakMap`, `DataView`, `ArrayBuffer` and any other object you can think of.

 If there's a data type you want to store and mutate that isn't supported, log an issue and we'll chat.